-No doubt you have heard a lot about AI lately, especially in the survey and market research space.
-To help shed some light on how survey companies can use artificial technologies to provide more value to their customers, we chatted with Radu Vrabie, Digital Marketing Specialist at Omniconvert, a CRO tool dedicated to help e-commerce businesses thrive in ever more competitive markets.
+AI (artificial intelligence) is now a hot topic in the survey and market research space.
+To help shed some light on how survey companies can use artificial technologies to provide more value to their customers, we chatted with Radu Vrabie, Digital Marketing Specialist at Omniconvert, a CRO (conversion rate optimization) tool dedicated to help e-commerce businesses thrive in ever more competitive markets.

 What are the biggest business challenges/obstacles your customers are facing right now?